20 best eco-friendly gift ideas 2023

 Vegan recipe books can be useful and thoughtful gifts for anyone who's trying to eat more sustainable produce.
 Even if somebody's not fully vegan, there's still a good chance they'll enjoy cooking and eating vegan meals.

-LEON has a cookbook called Fast Vegan which has 200 recipes including ones for breakfasts, party food, weekday dinners and sharing plates.
+LEON has a cookbook called Fast Vegan which has 200 recipes.
+It includes everything from breakfasts and party food to weekday dinners and sharing plates.

 Another one to consider is Much More Veg by Hugh Fearnley-Whittingstall.
 This recipe book focuses on vegan food that's delicious and easy to make.